AndrewDWhite/GalaxyGenericImporterPlugin/README.md

     D:\Amazon Games\Library
     G:\Amazon Games\Library
     C:\Amazon Games\Library
 This will by default populate any exe files found in the root folder of each game.
+See the second method for the ease of use solution.

+    %appdata%\\Microsoft\\Windows\\Start Menu\\Programs\\Amazon Games
+This will by default use the links in the start menu created by amazon games for the applications.
+Is is recommended to just use this version since it is easier to create and manage.
 ### Dos
 #### emulator
     C:\Program Files (x86)\DOSBox-0.74-3\DOSBox.exe